vmleon/mysql-dataintegrator-datascience-workshop/lab0/README.md

 **Always Free** and **Free Trial** instances can be seamlessly upgraded to pay at any time.
 Existing Oracle Cloud customers have access to Always Free services automatically—no new sign up required.

-To learn more about **Oracle Cloud Always Free** and **Free Trial** account check the following link:
+To learn more about **Oracle Cloud Always Free** and **Free Trial** account, check the following link:
 [https://www.oracle.com/cloud/free/#always-free](https://www.oracle.com/cloud/free/#always-free)

-As part of your sign up to this lab, you will have been provided a link to **Sign Up** to Oracle Cloud Free Tier.
+As part of your sign up to this Lab, you will have been provided with a link to **Sign Up** to Oracle Cloud Free Tier.
 Please make sure you:

 - Use the **following URL** - [>> Sign Up for Oracle Cloud <<](http://bit.ly/34TzwGf)
 - Use a **personal email** address that you will use during all the workshop process.